 If it’s any cleaner than that, it’s just going to cost you more money without giving you anything back in return.
 You’re better off buying the lowest possible clarity grade that is still clean to the naked eye and using the money you saved to either buy yourself a larger diamond or a diamond with a higher color.

 Evaluating Clarity Online

 With most vendors, this isn’t possible because you can’t see the diamond before you buy it.
 James Allen, however, lets you get beyond this hurdle.
 With their “Virtual Loupe” you can evaluate a loose diamond before you buy it.
-Brian Gavin & Zoara also offer high quality photography.
+Blue Nile has also begun to offer high quality photography.